reviewboard/rbtools/docs/rbtools/rbt/commands/login.rst

 login
 =====

+.. versionchanged:: 5.0
+   The login command now directs the user to log in via the Review Board web page, instead of prompting for a username and password in the terminal.

-:command:`rbt login` will prompt for credentials, log the user into Review Board, and save a session cookie in :file:`.rbtools-cookies`.
+:command:`rbt login` will direct the user to log in via the Review Board web page, and save a session cookie in :file:`.rbtools-cookies` upon successful login.

-To log the user in without prompting, the :option:`--username` and :option:`--password` options can be provided.
+A username and password can be supplied directly in the terminal by using the :option:`--terminal` option, or the :option:`--username` and :option:`--password` options.

 .. rbt-command-usage::